UserGRIDs

 Usage-centered planning and regulation of complex, sustainable district energy systems

-More and more innovation districts are establishing themselves around the world in order to realize energy-related and sustainable goals in research and industrial parks, but also in office and residential areas.
-The use of so-called “Digital Energy Services” in the planning, generation, distribution and consumption of energy shows great potential.
-Based on the new possibilities of data processing, methods relating to simulation, IoT platforms, machine learning, artificial intelligence and user integration lead to completely new approaches to designing smart energy systems.
+More and more innovation districts are gradually being established around the world in order to realise energy-efficient and sustainable goals in research and industrial parks, as well as in office and residential districts.
+The use of so-called ‘digital energy services’ in the planning, generation, distribution and consumption of energy shows great potential.
+Based on the new possibilities of data processing, methods relating to simulation, IoT platforms, machine learning, artificial intelligence and user integration are leading to completely new approaches to designing smart energy systems.

-In the UserGRIDs project, this is to be used for the expansion and transformation of the TU Graz Campus Inffeldgasse, which is to develop into the innovation district “INNOVATION DISTRICT INFFELD” by 2030.
+The UserGRIDs should utilise these for the expansion and transformation of TU Graz Campus Inffeldgasse, which is set to develop into the ‘INNOVATION DISTRICT INFFELD’ by 2030.

-The aim of the project is to be able to operate this research and teaching campus at TU Graz with minimal greenhouse gas emissions.
-This is supported by digital planning methods and optimal management of thermal and electrical storage, as well as the provision of energy from renewable, volatile sources (photovoltaics, geothermal energy and waste heat).
-For this purpose, a forward-looking and self-learning control is used, which is intended to continuously improve operation in terms of minimizing emissions.
+The aim of the project was to make this research and teaching campus of Graz University of Technology operable with minimal greenhouse gas emissions.
+This was to be supported by digital planning methods and optimised management of the thermal and electrical storage facilities, as well as the provision of energy from renewable, volatile sources (photovoltaics, geothermal energy and waste heat).

 Smart energy systems for numerous players thanks to energy-relevant real-time data

-Scientific support from several institutes at Graz University of Technology and the BEST competence center ensures scientific documentation and evidence, on the basis of which the exploitation and scaling to other applications can be promoted.
+Scientific support from several institutes at Graz University of Technology and the BEST competence center ensured scientific documentation and evidence, on the basis of which the exploitation and scaling to other applications could be promoted.
 As the largest public landowner in Austria, BIG will integrate the results into its sustainability standards and into marketing.

 Contact